How To Diagnose And Treat Internal Parasites In Fish

 Do Your Research

-It is because of this practice mentioned above that it is important to research examples of a healthy fish prior to purchasing them at the fish store, especially if it is a species that is new to you.
+It is because of this practice mentioned above that it is important to research examples of healthy fish prior to purchasing them at the fish store, especially if it is a species that is new to you.
 This is essential so that you can be mindful while selecting specific fish out of the holding tank and ensure that you bring a healthy specimen home.

 Look at several pictures, and more importantly, watch some videos of the fish swimming and interacting with one another so you know the activity level to expect from a healthy specimen.
 Some species will actively avoid an unhealthy member of their community and this behavior can be noticeable while in a tank at the store.